harum/run-typescript-on-node/run-ts.md

 We have several option to run TypeScript on Node.js.

 From output file perspective, we have:
--  Output JavaScript file from TypeScript to `dist` folder, then run it using `node`
+-  Output JavaScript file from TypeScript to `dist` folder, then run it using `node`.
+It is preferably using this approach for production.
--  Run TypeScript without generating output file
+-  Run TypeScript without generating output file.
+It is preferably using this approach for development.

 From library perspective, we also have some option:
--  using `tsc` command line
+-  using `tsc`
 -  using `ts-node`
 -  using `babel`
+-  using `babel-node`

-## Using `tsc` command line
+## Using `tsc`
 ### Setup
 ```bash
 yarn add typescript